Sharing is caring!

 “As always, adequate treatment depends on the underlying mechanism causing the problem.
 People with pernicious anemia or inflammatory gut disorders like Crohn’s disease are likely to have impaired absorption for their entire lives, and will likely require B12 injections indefinitely.
 This may also be true for those with severe B12 deficiency causing neurological symptoms.”
 (Chris Kresser’s ADAPT Program.)

-We have an entire post on agutsygirl.com regarding B Complex and B12 injections.
+We have an entire post on agutsygirl.com regarding B Complex and B12 injections for getting in higher doses of the essential nutrient.

-If you are interested in learning more, click the button below.
+If you are interested in learning more, be sure to read B Complex vs B12 Injections HERE.

 2. Vitamin B12 Supplementation